cosmologicon/unifac/pyweek16/README.txt

 Running the Game
 ----------------

 You must have python 2 and pygame installed.
+I used python 2.7 and pygame 1.9.

   http://www.python.org/getit/
   http://www.pygame.org/download.shtml